Pressure Sore Compensation Claims Explained

-In this section, we will look at what a bedsore or pressure ulcer actually is.
+In this section, we will look at what a bedsore or pressure ulcers actually are and why they could lead to bed sore claims.
 A bedsore, which is also sometimes called a decubitus ulcer, pressure ulcer or pressure sore, is an injury that damages both the skin, and also the tissue underneath the skin (in all but minor cases).
 Certain parts of the body are more prone to developing bedsores.
 In general, they occur on bony parts of the body such as the hips, ankles, etc. However, the location where bedsores are most commonly contracted depends on the posture of the victim, for example:

 - For people who are wheelchair-bound: